 Dr. Veerapaneni’s research group develops fast and scalable algorithms for solving differential and integral equations on complex moving geometries.
 Application areas of current interest include large-scale simulations of blood flow through arbitrary confined geometries, electrohydrodynamics of soft particles and heat flow on time-varying domains.

 Mahesh Agarwal is Associate Professor of Mathematics and Statistics at the University of Michigan, Dearborn.

-My interests include randomized approximation algorithms for massive data sets, including, specifically, sublinear-time algorithms for sparse recovery in the Fourier and other domains.
+Prof. Strauss’ interests include randomized approximation algorithms for massive data sets, including, specifically, sublinear-time algorithms for sparse recovery in the Fourier and other domains.
 Other interests include data privacy, including privacy of energy usage data.